 Your contacts may also need to use a VPN tunnel, depending where they are physically located and where your VPN tunnel is terminated.
 Otherwise, it is highly likely that message delivery errors will occur as transmissions pass through Chinese firewalls.
 Nevertheless, a VPN is still useful, even outside the scope of WhatsApp, since a VPN tunnel can also help unblock foreign social media services like Facebook, and even filtered news and streaming content.

 Chinese firewall policies are extremely dynamic in nature.
 They can change at the drop of a hat.
 For that reason, it’s difficult to try to predict which services will be available in the future, and whether or not the authorities will implement new policies that bar the use of VPN technologies.
-For the present, you can check out the best VPNs for China in 2017 for the most current analysis.
+For the present, you can check our best VPN in China guide for the most current analysis.

 Finding Geographically Relevant Servers